Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing

+Figure~\ref{fig:opt-transition} (Left) shows that the generated samples consist only of states near the optimal solution and that the four optimal values are generated with almost equal probability, whose global transition is effective complex optimization problmes.
+The acceptance rate is about $0.43$, and the RMSE between the estimated value of the function and the true optimal value of the function is $1.18 \times 10^{-3} \pm 4.0 \times 10^{-4}$ across 10 chain average and standard deviation up to 50,000 iterations.

-We validate the performance of AA-VAE-SLMC for more optimization problems in addition to that of in Sec.~4.3 in the main text.
-We use three standard benchmark test functions: Himmelblau function \citep{himmelblau2018applied}, Rastrigin function \citep{rastrigin1974systems}, and Styblinski--Tang function \citep{silagadze2007finding}.
+We also validate the performance of AA-VAE-SLMC for other optimization problems in addition to the Himmelblau function.
+We use three standard benchmark test functions: Rastrigin function \citep{rastrigin1974systems}, and Styblinski--Tang function \citep{silagadze2007finding}.
 See Supplementary Material Sec.~\ref{sec:experiment-detail} for details of the parameter setting for AA-VAE-SLMC.